CiscoDevNet/sna-initial-config-setup-script/README.md

 2. smc.log file which has the log information of the execution.
 3. .result file to record if the script data is already posted to smc server. if the .result file has a value of 1, that identifies the machine has already posted to smc.

+## Licensing info
+This code is licensed under the BSD 3-Clause License.
+See [LICENSE](LICENSE) for details.